qiqika/CarND-Traffic-Sign-Classifier-Project_my/README.md

 | 'Go straight or right'			| 'Go straight or right'						|

-The model was able to correctly guess 3 of the 5 traffic signs, which gives an accuracy of 60%.
+The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
 This compares similar to the accuracy on the test set of small affine transform, noise and blur as 1.jpg, 2.jpg, 4.jpg.
-And results also shows model cannot deduce the whole image by some parts of image and cannot fight  with big image deformation like color change while shape not.
+And results also shows model cannot deduce the whole image by some parts of image . when image have big image deformation like color change while shape not, the accurate is not some stable.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.

-For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
-The top three soft max probabilities were
+For the first image, the model is relatively sure that this is a stop sign (probability of 0.8), and the image does contain a stop sign.
+The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|